glessard/deferred/README.md

 print(d.value)  // 1.0, after 50 milliseconds
 ```

-A `Deferred` starts out with an undetermined value.
-It runs its closure in the background, and the return value of the closure will determine the `Deferred` at the time it completes.
 A `Deferred` can schedule a block for execution once its value has been determined, using the `notify` method.
 Computations can be chained by using `Deferred`'s `map`, `flatMap` and `apply` methods.